Cassin01/programming-in-haskell/README.md

 # programming-in-haskell
-Solution to exercises of "programming in Haskell" (first edition, Japanese version)
+Solution to exercises of "Programming in Haskell" (first edition, Japanese version)